wonsunahn/CS1622_Parser/README.md

 make build
 ```

-This should result in the following output:
+This results in the following output:

 ```
 $ make build